- Consolidated Notes

 Since the internal and external business processes for all products and services are to the largest extent identical, they collectively represent a single operating segment within the meaning of IFRS 8.

-On 27 January 2021, the Executive Board and Supervisory Board issued a statement under § 161 of the German Stock Corporation Act regarding the extent to which it has elected to comply with the recommendations of the “Government Commission of the German Corporate Governance Code” and published this statement on the internet at www.ivx.com/en/investors/corporate-governance/compliance-statement.
+On 27 January 2022, the Executive Board and Supervisory Board stated under § 161 of the German Stock Corporation Act regarding the extent to which it has elected to comply with the recommendations of the “Government Commission of the German Corporate Governance Code” and published this statement on the internet at www.ivx.com/en/investors/corporate-governance/compliance-statement.